luqmanoop/flytube/readme.md

 ## Features

-- Watch YouTube without Ads
+- Watch YouTube overlayed without Ads
 - Play/Pause background ads
 - Remove distracting ad slots and banners on YouTube
 - Comparison slider to see video with or without ads